DanielMSchmidt/apollo-opentracing/README.md

 There might be certain field resolvers that are not worth the tracing, e.g. when they get a value out of an object and need no further tracing.
 To control if you want a field resolver to be traced you can pass the `shouldTraceFieldResolver` option to the constructor.
 The function is called with the same arguments as your field resolver and you can get the name of the field by `info.fieldName`.
 When you return false no traces will be made of this field resolvers and all underlying ones.

+## Modifying span metadata

+If you'd like to add custom tags or logs to span you can construct the extension with `onRequestResolve`.
+The function is called with two arguments: span and infos `onRequestResolve?: (span: Span, info: RequestStart)`

 ## Contributing

 Please feel free to add issues with new ideas, bugs and anything that might come up.